-There is only so much you can when there is little room for design, but this little apartment in the Netherlands by Maff goes a long way, with a sense of openness around every bend (and curve).
+There is only so much you can when there is little room for design, but this little apartment in the Netherlands by Queeste Architecten goes a long way, with a sense of openness around every bend (and curve).

 Straight lines can be great for expansive lots and Frank Lloyd Wright-esque horizontality, but when linear options are limited a curved surface can be the next best thing.
 In this case, the eye is drawn around the room, making it feel large – more spacious than it really is.
 Built-in furniture and furnishings help reduce the need to add beyond the core structure, leaving a bit more room to breath.